Online Banking Protection

 - Memorize your passwords.
 Never write your passwords down.

 - Create difficult passwords.
-Be creative with your passwords.
+Be creative with your passwords and use complex passwords even when the site does not require it.
 Stay away from obvious passwords like your zip code, year of birth, or sensitive information such as your mother's maiden name or your Social Security Number.

 - Change your password often.
 Change your passwords every 30 to 60 days.